sklprogs/LanguageTricks/README.md

 > *Wave patterns can interfere with each other* (they are mutually
 > disruptive).

-Whilst it's true that **interfering in** someone else's affairs may be disruptive, it needn't be.
+Whilst it\'s true that **interfering in** someone else\'s affairs may be disruptive, it needn't be.
 But if you **interfere with** their affairs, you\'re definitely having a bad influence.
 There\'s also the idiomatic usage of a paedophile **interfering with** a victim, which normally refers specifically to touching a child\'s genitals.

 [*Source*](https://english.stackexchange.com/questions/38033/interfere-in-vs-interfere-with)